-Mr. Fisher is a Fellow of the American College of Trial Lawyers, has tried more than 80 civil cases to verdict in Illinois, Indiana, Maryland, New Jersey, New Mexico, New York, Ohio, Pennsylvania, Texas and Washington, and has been admitted pro hac vice in over 30 state and federal courts.
+A Fellow of the American College of Trial Lawyers, Carl has tried more than 80 civil cases to verdict in Illinois, Indiana, Maryland, New Jersey, New Mexico, New York, Ohio, Pennsylvania, Texas and Washington, and has been admitted pro hac vice in over 30 state and federal courts.

-Mr. Fisher has represented American trucking companies and European, Asian and American product manufacturers in their lawsuits throughout the United States, served as national trial counsel for a management services company and several consumer services companies, and acted as national product liability supervisory counsel for a consortium of international amusement ride companies.
+Carl is the leader of Hinshaw's transportation practice.
+He has represented American trucking companies and European, Asian, and American product manufacturers in their lawsuits throughout the United States, served as national trial counsel for a management services company and several consumer services companies, and acted as national product liability supervisory counsel for a consortium of international amusement ride companies.

-While a Judge Advocate with the U.S. Marine Corps, Mr. Fisher tried more than 250 federal felony cases involving murder, robbery, burglary, larceny, drug offenses and military offenses.
+While a Judge Advocate with the U.S. Marine Corps, Carl tried more than 250 federal felony cases involving murder, robbery, burglary, larceny, drug offenses and military offenses.

 - Fellow of the American College of Trial Lawyers

 - Sections of Litigation